-Introducing the Top 10 Must-See Artifacts:
+The Top 10 Must-See Artifacts:

-Every week we will feature a favorite artifact, selected by our staff, from The Fiery Trial exhibit, currently on display at the Historical Society Museum.
+A favorite artifact, selected by our staff, from The Fiery Trial exhibit, currently on display at the Historical Society Museum.

 The operational and interactive telegraph equipment on display in The Fiery Trial is on loan from the Morse Telegraph Club, Inc. The objects were also used on the set of Steven Spielberg’s Lincoln.